-The Remedial Riding Programme run by our Remedial coaches, which is geared towards providing a safe, fun, and educational riding lessons specifically targeted for recreational riding.
+The Remedial Riding Programme run by our Remedial coaches is geared towards providing a safe, fun, and educational riding lessons specifically targeted for recreational riding.
 Adaptation of equipment to guide/control the horse might be used to provide the client with the opportunity to become as independent as possible within their capabilities.
 Clients are selected into groups according ability and age.

 We also run an Equine Facilitated Learning Programme for clients that are not able to have a ridden session.
 Equine Facilitated Learning (EFL) is a non-mounted, hands-on programme for clients.
 They will learn to care for and interact with horses as well as understand the horse’s behaviour and be able to transfer that information to their everyday lives.

 Ambury Park Centre remedial programmes and physiotherapy are providing the added bonus of being in a challenging but supportive, often outdoor, environment where our clients feel stimulated and empowered.